villano-lab/nrCascadeSim/README.md

 * `-o` specifies the location of the output file. (example: `-o ~/output.root`)
 * The main argument (no prefix) specifies the input file. (example: `levelfiles/Si28_ngam_all_cascades_rfmt_sorted.txt`) Making the full example: `./realizeCascades -n 100000 -o ~/output.root levelfiles/Si28_ngam_all_cascades_rfmt_sorted.txt`

+(For more detailed examples, see the "Exmaples" section.)

 # Levelfile (Input) Format